sustainablesardinia/manifesto/eng/sustainability.md

 Why Sardinia?
 -------------

-Sardinia is the second largest island in the Mediterranean Sea, It has a population of about 1.6 million people, mostly belonging to the local ethnic
+Sardinia is the second-largest island in the Mediterranean Sea, It has a population of about 1.6 million people, mostly belonging to the local ethnic
 group: the Sardinians.
 [13].